DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/provide-interactivity/edit-content-in-print-preview.md

 	* XLSX
 	* image

-> [!TIP]
-> Enable the **PdfExportOptions.ExportEditingFieldsToAcroForms** option to automatically convert a report's editable fields to AcroForms on PDF export.

 ## Text Editors

 Text editors are used to customize the [Label](..\use-report-elements\use-basic-report-controls\label.md), [Table Cell](..\use-report-elements\use-tables.md) and [Character Comb](..\use-report-elements\use-basic-report-controls\character-comb.md) report controls' content in Print Preview.